tsackton/r-novice/05-plots-and-figures.md

 <img src="figure/advanced-figures-1.png" title="plot of chunk advanced-figures" alt="plot of chunk advanced-figures" style="display: block; margin: auto;" />

 We see that there is one obvious outlier in the bottom right hand corner of the plot, which based on the legend correponds to a WT sample.
 It would be useful to know which sample that is.
-Adding to the chain of functions we can also include `geom_text` which draws a text label at any give (x,y) coordinate.
+Adding to the chain of functions we can also include `geom_text` which draws a text label at any give `(x,y)` coordinate.
 There are additional parameters we need to play with to get the figure to look good (which mostly comes from trial and error).
-Now we know that "sample7" is an outlier".
+Now we know that it is  "sample7" that is the outlier".